The AMP Foundation

 - Settlement Services International (SSI) supports the settlement of refugees in Australia, including helping them to secure sustainable employment.

-- The Funding Network Australia is an innovative non-profit that supports grassroots charities through live crowdfunding events.
+- The Funding Network Australia supports grassroots charities through live crowdfunding events.
 The AMP Foundation is a founding partner.

-The AMP Foundation also funds the AMP Cancer Council Pro Bono Program, which enables AMP financial advisers to provide free advice to people affected by cancer.
+The AMP Foundation has been funding the Cancer Council Pro Bono Program since 2010.
+This national initiative enables AMP financial advisers to provide free advice to people affected by cancer who could not otherwise afford it.

 Funding and governance